For lightweight hikers, who go long distances with minimal equipment, a Classic may be a good choice for a “survival” knife.

 Elk Lake, Oregon is one of the major re-supply places for hikers on the Pacific Crest Trail.
 Every year, a handful of through hikers will attempt to walk border-to-border on the trail.
 They generally start in Mexico in April, and start trickling in to the Elk Lake Resort about August.
 They need to get to the Canadian border before the snow flies.

-I was eating lunch at the resort two years ago, and noticed a young lady trekker at a picnic table loading her pack for the next section.
-She had opened her re-supply box, sliced a chunk of cheese, opened several large packages and cut a shoelace, all with her tiny, Classic Swiss Army knife.
+I was eating lunch at the resort several years ago, and noticed a young lady trekker at a picnic table loading her pack for the next section.
+She had opened her re-supply box, sliced a chunk of cheese, opened several large packages and cut a boot lace, all with her tiny, Classic Swiss Army knife.

 The Classic had been her only knife for nearly three months on the trail.

 “It’s all you need,” she commented.
 “I have to go lightweight and I don’t carry an ounce that isn’t needed.”

 On a trail like the Pacific Crest or Appalachian, you’ll seldom be isolated from other hikers for very long if you need help.

 If you’re out on a dayhike with a large group of well-prepared hikers, you may not use a knife at all.
 But (DANGER!!!
 DANGER!!!
 SURVIVAL COMMON SENSE ALERT!!!) that doesn’t mean you don’t need a knife.